 4. Performance Development Review Action Plan

-The result of this discussion should be the completion of a “contract” of performance and job improvement objectives as outlines in the Performance Development Review Action Plan at the end of this handbook.
-This “contract” is also a summary of the discussion, and then becomes the basis of the next performance review.
+The result of this discussion should be the completion of an “agreement” of performance and job improvement objectives as outlines in the Performance Development Review Action Plan.
+This “agreement” is also a summary of the discussion, and then becomes the basis of the next performance review.

 Good job descriptions take time.